UKCP Registered Psychotherapist and Counsellor

 I have an MSc in contemporary Person-Centred psychotherapy and applications from Metanoia Institute, Ealing.

 I have been practicing as a therapist since 2014.
-As well as in private practice, I have worked as a therapist for Mind, the Centre for Better Health and for Metanoia’s own counselling service, MCPS.
+As well as in private practice, I have worked as a therapist for Mind in Tower Hamlets, the Centre for Better Health and for Metanoia’s own counselling service, MCPS.
 In these services I have worked with a diverse range of clients presenting with a variety of mental health issues.
 Prior to training as a therapist I volunteered as a Samaritan.

 I am registered member of the UKCP (United Kingdom Council for Psychotherapy) – the professional association for psychotherapists in UK and I abide by their ethical standards.
 I hold a current DBS certificate, am fully insured and my work is underpinned by regular clinical supervision.

 I am committed to enhancing my practice and experience with regular CPD (continuing professional development).
 This includes supervision, attending workshops and additional training, keeping up to date with the latest developments in the field and attending personal development groups.
-Some additional training I have undertaken includes working with shame, working with identity-based trauma, the neuroscience of attachment, addictions, working with borderline personality disorder and working with survivors of childhood sexual abuse.
+Some recent additional training I have undertaken includes working with gender diverse clients, working with shame, working with identity-based trauma, the neuroscience of attachment and working with addictions.
 Additionally, I have undertaken substantial additional training in working online in response to Covid-19.